teki13/Bike_Sharing_Analysis/README.md

 # Bike_Sharing_Analysis
-A study of the distribution of bike hires

-This project is a group assignment that is part of a statistics class.
+The purpose of this group project, which is being conducted as part of a statistics class, is to examine the distribution of bike rentals during the summer and spring seasons through hypothesis testing.